How To Cut Through Overwhelm In Your Business

 Instead of denying themselves, what entrepreneurs really need is a reliable method to achieve clarity and focus, to get strategic and eliminate the energy traps that keep them stuck.

-The solution is counterintuitive.
+As I mentioned earlier, the solution is counterintuitive.

 2. Get clear about exactly what you want… in life and business